-Voetberg Scholarship for Students with Disabilities.
-Mr. and Mrs. Robert Voetberg of Grand Rapids, Michigan, have established this scholarship in honor of their son Mike, a physically disabled student who attended Calvin from 1987 to 1991.
+Voetberg Scholarship for Students with Disabilities Mr. and Mrs. Robert Voetberg of Grand Rapids, Michigan have established this scholarship in honor of their son Mike, a physically disabled student who attended Calvin from 1987 to 1991.
 The Voetbergs' desire is to recognize other promising students who are physically disabled and assist them in meeting their educational expenses.
 Candidates must be permanently physically disabled and must demonstrate the ability to do college-level work.
 Financial need is considered as well.
-One scholarship of \$2,800 was awarded for 2000-01.
-Prospective students who wish to be considered for the scholarship must send a letter of application describing their qualifications for the scholarship to the Financial Aid Office.
+Two scholarships of \$1,500 each were awarded for 2001-02.
+Prospective students who wish to be considered for this scholarship must send a letter of application describing their qualifications to the Office of Scholarships and Financial Aid by February 1.
 No separate application is required for returning students.

-Wallace and Olive Waalkes Memorial Scholarship.
-In 2000-01, one scholarship of \$2,700 was awarded to a pre-law student entering the junior or senior year at Calvin.
+Wallace (Dutch) and Olive Waalkes Memorial Scholarship In 2001-02, one scholarship of \$2,800 was awarded to a pre-law student entering the junior or senior year at Calvin.
 Preference is given to prospective seniors.
 Candidates must be planning to attend law school after graduating from Calvin and must have a grade point average of 3.0 or higher.
-Apply through the Financial Aid Office.
+To apply for this scholarship, use the Upperclass Named Scholarship Application available from the Office of Scholarships and Financial Aid in January.

-Charles and Anna Wabeke Memorial Scholarship.
-Calvin has received a gift from Mrs. Ruth Heerspink, daughter of Mr. and Mrs. Wabeke, which has been used to establish a scholarship fund.
-Scholarships are awarded to upper-class students who are planning to enter full-time Kingdom service with preference given to those interested in missions.
-The student's academic record and faculty recommendations are primary factors in the selection (a grade point average of 3.0 or better is required) although financial need is considered as well.
-One scholarship of \$2,400 was awarded in 2000-01.
-Apply through the Financial Aid Office.
+Charles and Anna Wabeke Memorial Scholarship Calvin has received a gift from Mrs. Ruth Heerspink, daughter of Mr. and Mrs. Wabeke, which has been used to establish a scholarship fund.
+Scholarships are awarded to upper-class students who are planning to enter full-time Kingdom service, with preference given to those interested in missions.
+The student's academic record and faculty recommendations are primary factors in the selection.
+A grade point average of 3.0 or better is required and financial need is considered as well.
+One scholarship of \$2,300 was awarded for 2001-02.
+To apply for this scholarship, use the Upper-Class Named Scholarship Application available from the Office of Scholarships and Financial Aid in January.